 Providing sustained resources is as important as diversifying funding strategies.
 Innovators collaborate with non-traditional humanitarian donors and employ mentoring and matchmaking approaches to complement scarce humanitarian resources.
-Without a clear strategy that articulates the innovation's purpose and roadmap across its design and scaling stages, it risks becoming a procedural task rather than providing meaningful impact.
+Without a clear strategy that articulates the innovation's

+Successful innovators collaborate with non-traditional humanitarian donors purpose and roadmap across its design and scaling stages, it risks becoming a procedural task rather than providing meaningful impact.
 Agility and flexibility guide this process of integration.